BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **The Serpent's Weapon** `ACTIVE`

-At the start of the game, after both sides have deployed, secretly select one Hero model in the opponent's force to be Raza's target.
-If Raza is Engaged in Combat with this target, after any Heroic Actions have been resolved, reveal Raza's target.
-Raza gains a +2 bonus to his Fight value whilst Engaged in Combat with his target.
+At the beginning of the game, after both sides have been deployed, secretly select a single Hero model in your opponent's Army to be Râza's target.
+At the start of a Combat where Râza is Engaged in Combat with his target, after any Heroic Actions have been resolved, reveal Râza's target.
+Râza gains a bonus of +2 to his Fight Value whilst Engaged in Combat with his target.

 </div>